atovk/website-hugo/content/post/mysql/manjaro_install_mysql8.md

 ---

-# In manjaro linux to install mysql 8.*
+> in manjaro linux ,install mysql is so eazy!! follow down step by step.

 ```sh